What’s The Best Way To Continue Leash Training At This Age?

 Age considerations for leash training

-When it comes to leash training, age plays a significant role in determining the approach and level of training required.
-Puppies can be introduced to leash training as early as eight weeks old, but it is crucial to keep the sessions short and positive to avoid overwhelming them.
+When it comes to leash training, age plays a significant role in determining the approach and level of training required. can be introduced to leash training as early as eight weeks old, but it is crucial to keep the sessions short and positive to avoid overwhelming them.
 As your puppy grows, gradually increase the duration and complexity of the training to ensure they develop good leash manners.

 Adult dogs that have not been leash trained before may require a bit more patience and consistency.
 However, with the right techniques and positive reinforcement, dogs of any age can learn to walk calmly on a leash.